ZekunStevenZhang/svm-knn/README.md

+NCSU ECE759 course final project:
+Classfication by two algorithms svm and knn.
+The datasets used in this project are MNIST and Caltech 10.

 # svm-knn
-NCSU ECE759 course final project_realizing classification by svm and knn

 1. All code in this project is implemented by Python3.5.2